 - Trauma or injury – This can result from a bad accident or a fall that leads to ripped muscles, ligaments and/or tendons.
 This can trigger intervertebral disc issues that cause herniation or disc rupture.

-There are other causes of lower back pain, including spinal stenosis, yet the right thing is to seek the assistance at the chronic pain treatment centre.
+There are other causes of lower back pain, including spinal stenosis, yet the right thing is to seek assistance at the chronic pain treatment centre.
 It is possible that you have a disease that is affecting your lower back, including tumors, abdominal aortic aneurysms, kidney stones, osteoarthritis, rheumatoid arthritis, osteoporosis, fibromyalgia, endometriosis and cauda equine syndrome.

 While your spinal specialist will want to know about your medical history, they will mostly use X-ray to search for broken bones or injured vertebras.
 Additionally, they might use a CT (Computerized Tomography) scan to see spinal components that the traditional X-ray cannot show.
 Myelograms are other means of diagnosing back pain and it entails a type of dye that is administered into the spinal canal.
 It enables the CT or X-ray to find injuries in your spinal cord.
 Other methods used include MRI (Magnetic Resonance Imaging), discography, bone scans, blood tests, ultrasound imaging, and electrodiagnostics.